 What if I do not achieve the score I desired?

 After you have completed your initial assessment, ALEKS custom designs a program of study called a Prep and Learning Module.
 Use the Prep and Learning module to review and learn.
 After you feel prepared, you may take another placement assessment to improve your placement result.

 Will I earn college credit for completing the test?

-Will completing the ALEKS test fulfill the university's Foundatios math requirement?
+Will completing the ALEKS test fulfill the university's Foundations math requirement?

 Can I retake the ALEKS Placement Assessment?

-Yes, you may take up to 5 placement assessments (including the initial assessent).
-However, to make each attempt worthwhile, it is important that you spend time working in your learning module in between placement assessments so that you can improve your skills.
+Yes, you may take up to 5 placement assessments (including the initial assessment).
+However, to make each attempt worthwhile, it is important that you spend time working in your learning module in between placement assessments so that you can improve your skills and your placement score.